emacsmirror/csv2ledger/README.md

 At the very least, you will need to set two user options: `c2l-base-account` and `c2l-csv-columns`. `c2l-base-account` is the account that represents your bank account in your ledger file.
 By default, it is set to the value `"Assets:Checking"`.

 `c2l-csv-columns` is a list of column labels representing the columns in your CSV file.
-Note that these column labels should **not** be set to the column names in your CSV file.
-Rather, they should indicate to `csv2ledger` what type of data each column contains.
-The following column names are meaningful to `csv2ledger`:
+Note that these column labels should **not** be set to the column headers in your CSV file.
+Rather, they should be symbols indicating to `csv2ledger` what type of data each column contains.
+The following symbols are meaningful to `csv2ledger`:

 - `date`: booking date of the transaction
 - `posted`: effective date of the transaction